Dispatch Manager

 All:

-• Shows all trains and industries.
+• Shows all trains, industries and passenger stations.

 Industries: